Brian Kerr (Irish football manager): St. Patrick's Athletic

 In December 1986, Kerr was appointed manager of League of Ireland side St Patrick's Athletic.
-Kerr told reporters that as a fan of St. Pats, this appointment was a "dream come true".
+Kerr told reporters that, being a fan and season ticket holder, his appointment as manager was a "dream come true".
 Within 3 weeks Kerr had won his first senior trophy as St. Pats won the Leinster Senior Cup.
 It was the Inchicore side's first trophy in a decade.
 Traditionally one of Ireland's poorer clubs, Kerr immediately set about rebuilding the squad on a shoe string budget.
 He acquired several players from junior and schoolboy football (such as future international Curtis Fleming) and rescued others from reserve leagues.
 This included John McDonnell, who went on to become manager of the club himself.
 St. Pats drew 1–1 with Dundalk in the last game of the 1987/88 season when a win would have seen St. Pats gain their first league title since 1956.
 In 1990, Kerr led St. Pats to that long cherished league championship.

 As financial troubles hit St. Pats, Kerr was forced to offload his star players and all bar John Treacy left by 1993.
 In 1992, with the club facing liquidation, Kerr was among a group of investors (many of whom re-mortgaged their houses) who raised IR£82,000 which helped save the club from extinction.
 Once again Kerr was left the job of rebuilding a totally new squad and once again he showed he was more than capable as St. Pats won the league again 1996.
 In December 1996, he shocked St. Pats by quitting to become technical director of the Football Association of Ireland.
 Kerr is still idolised by fans of St Patrick's Athletic and most commentators attribute the further success the club have had largely down to the work started by Kerr.